kc8/cooperkyle.com/_posts/blog/2021-11-7-piaware_wrapper.md

 This is the hardware component that takes a signal (or frequency) and essentially "captures" it with the help from an antenna.
 It then feeds that data into a computer where the user can use various tools to analyze the frequency data.
-An SDR device is able to capute this frequency.
+An SDR device is able to capture this frequency.

 After installing the PiAware software we can see most air traffic within the area.
 However, I wanted to be able to create other projects using this information and